NEU-DSG/wwp-public-code-share/WordVectors/Model-Loading-and-Training.md

 **Word Vectors Visualization:** This walkthrough provides more detailed code for visualizing an existing trained model, working through a set of example plots with the Women Writers Online collection.
 It can be used in both the RStudio Server environment and on your own computer.

-You can find web-friendly versions of these notebooks at the [https://wwp.northeastern.edu/lab/wwvt/resources/walkthroughs/index.html](Women Writers Vector Toolkit) site.
+You can find web-friendly versions of these notebooks at the [Women Writers Vector Toolkit] (https://wwp.northeastern.edu/lab/wwvt/resources/walkthroughs/index.html) site.

+site.

 ## Working on Your Own